 K- 5 Mandatory Uniform Dress Policy Guidelines

 J.L.
 Lomax, Pinevale, Sallas Mahone, S.L.
 Mason and W.G.
 Nunn Elementary Schools will implement the K-5 Mandatory Uniform Dress policy.
 Valdosta City Schools requires students to wear solid white, gray, yellow or black collared shirts and khaki or black bottoms.
 Jeans/denim will not be allowed.
 Shorts, skirts/skorts, dresses/rompers are allowed, but all uniforms shall adhere to current dress code standards as it relates to length, condition, etc. Students will be allowed to have special dress down days or spirit days.
 These special occasions will be declared by the school’s administration.
 On these days, all students will be required to adhere to current dress code standards.

-- The principal will review the policy with the parent to make sure that they clearly understand the policy expectations and give the parent the option of bringing the student the appropriate uniform attire.
+First offense: The principal or designee will review the policy with the parent to make sure that they clearly understand the policy expectations and give the parent the option of bringing the student the appropriate uniform attire.

 Second offense: The principal or designee will notify the parent to bring the student appropriate uniform attire.

 Third offense: The principal or designee will inform the parent that the student will be assigned to ISS until appropriate uniform attire is brought to the school.